YongxinJackGuo/Hexapod-Platform/README.md

 # Hexapod-Platform
-A dynamic robotics platform that has potential of sensor fusion based on an inverse kinematics locomotion algorithms
+A dynamic robotics platform that has potential of sensor fusion based on an inverse kinematics locomotion algorithm